 Many of us will have a mixture of feelings about returning to worship at church again.
 Some will be excited about the prospect of seeing friends and having the opportunity to pray and worship again in familiar surroundings.
 Others may be feeling anxious about meeting up again after months of isolation and caution.

 We believe that the measures that we have put in place will give regular and new visitors to our church the confidence that people can worship and pray in safety.
 As long as we all stick to following these measures our church building can remain Covid-19 secure for as long as needed.
-A copy of our risk assessment will shortly be available on our church website and on the church noticeboards.
+A copy of our risk assessment is available here and on the church noticeboards.

-When you come back to St Paul’s Church, you will notice that some things are different:
+When you come back to St Paul’s Church, you will notice the measures that are in place.
+These include;

 Health and Safety Measures: